xendit/kompare/README.md

 ## Getting Started

-This is a project currently in dev, the best way to use it it to do a go build or to just run it in the console with something like:
+This project is currently in development.
+To use it, either build it with Go or run it directly from the console:

 ```
 go run main.go -t some-target-context.
 ```
+see [this introductory post](https://medium/post/once/public) for mode details.
-### example command:
+### Example Command

-Compare current contect to "MySecondContext-Cluster" use the -v or verbose option, to see the actual diffs.
-Then -e option is to exclude in this case services ,roles & role bindings for the namespace called velero.
+To compare the current context with "MySecondContext-Cluster" and view the differences using the `-v` (verbose) option:

 ```
 go run main.go -t MySecondContext-Cluster -v -n velero -e svc,role,rolebinding
 We will use current kubeconfig context as 'source cluster'.